UMCarpentries/intro-curriculum-r/paper/paper.md

 # Collaborative Curriculum Development

-We drew on the expertise of the vibrant Software Carpentry community at the University of Michigan to develop a custom curriculum that would meet the needs of our learners.
+We drew on the expertise of the vibrant Carpentries community at the University of Michigan to develop a custom curriculum that would meet the needs of our learners.
 We planned a two-day sprint, where members of our community worked